bitcoin-dot-org/Bitcoin.org/en/full-node.md

     sudo systemctl restart tor

+Give the user that runs Bitcoin Core permission to read Tor's authentication cookie.
+On Debian- and Ubuntu-based systems, the Tor group is often `debian-tor`:

+    sudo usermod -a -G debian-tor "$USER"

+On systems that use a different Tor group name, use that group instead.
+After changing groups, log out and log back in before continuing.

 Then add these lines to your Bitcoin Core configuration file, usually `~/.bitcoin/bitcoin.conf`:

     listen=1
+    listenonion=1
     proxy=127.0.0.1:9050

 Restart Bitcoin Core.
 If Bitcoin Core can authenticate to Tor's control